harukiinharu/musix/README.md

 ### Permission Denied

 **Problem**: Cannot access music directories
 **Solution**:

 - Check directory permissions: `ls -la ~/Music`
 - Copy files to `./data` directory instead

-**  Access Apple Music **
+** Access Apple Music**

 Enabling Full Disk Access for Terminal/iTerm2

 Step-by-step instructions

-	1. Click the Apple logo () in the top-left corner and open System Settings (or System Preferences).
+1.Click the Apple logo () in the top-left corner and open System Settings (or System Preferences).
-	2. Navigate to Privacy & Security in the sidebar.
+2.Navigate to Privacy & Security in the sidebar.
-	3. Scroll down and click Full Disk Access.
+3.Scroll down and click Full Disk Access.
-	4. Click the lock icon at the bottom-left to unlock the pane (you will need to authenticate as an administrator).  ￼ ￼
-	5. Click the "+" button to add an app, then choose Terminal/iTerm2.  ￼
-	6. Ensure the checkbox next to Terminal/iTerm2 is enabled.
+4.Click the lock icon at the bottom-left to unlock the pane (you will need to authenticate as an administrator).  ￼ ￼ 5.Click the "+" button to add an app, then choose Terminal/iTerm2.  ￼ 6.Ensure the checkbox next to Terminal/iTerm2 is enabled.
-	7. Exit settings and restart Terminal/iTerm2 for changes to take effect.
+7.Exit settings and restart Terminal/iTerm2 for changes to take effect.

 ### No MP3 Files Found